jsle97/jsle97/README.md

 # 👋 Hi, I'm Jakub Śledzikowski!

-A **Self-Taught IT Engineer** with over 14 years of hands-on coding experience and a deep passion for building **efficient, standalone technology solutions from the ground up**.
+A **IT Engineer** with over 14 years of hands-on coding experience and a deep passion for building **efficient, standalone technology solutions from the ground up**.
 My journey in IT is one of organic exploration, where I develop my skills by solving real-world problems, often avoiding unnecessary dependencies and striving for a profound understanding of fundamental mechanisms.

 I bridge the world of **advanced web development** with unique expertise in **CNC machine programming**, which translates into an engineering mindset, a keen eye for precision, and a focus on optimization.